 Yes, there is a huge problem with society’s refusal to recognize and value multipotentialites.
 However, we need to stop applying specialist standards to ourselves.
 It’s hurting us.

-Anything short of “mastery” is seen as a failure– as “giving up.”
-Forget about the fact that even being moderately good at something can have actual practical application in the world.
+Anything short of mastery is seen as a failure—as giving up.
+But even being pretty good at something can have actual practical application in the world.

 To a multipotentialite, however, finishing looks very different.
-Finishing simply means that you got what you came for.
+As Barbara Sher discusses in her amazing book, Refuse to Choose, finishing simply means that you got what you came for.

 “What you came for” could be the completion of a project (multipods tend to be more project-oriented, which allows us to hit an end point faster, so that we can get the experience and move on), but it could also be something more internal, like developing new skills, exploring, creating, teaching, problem solving, etc.